-The land actually belonged to, or was at least in use by, the Phrygians but Nicomedes seems to have felt this was the Celts' problem to resolve; which they did by simply settling there and driving Phrygian communities out.
+The land actually belonged to or was at least in use by the Phrygians, but Nicomedes seems to have felt this was the Celts' problem to resolve; which they did by simply settling there and driving Phrygian communities out.
 Having grown used to warfare and simply taking what they wanted from the local populace, however, they continued their sporadic raids.
-In c.
-275 BCE, possibly encouraged by Nicomedes, they raided the territories of the Seleucid Empire and were defeated by the Seleucid king Antiochus I Soter (r.
+Around 275 BCE, possibly encouraged by Nicomedes, they raided the territories of the Seleucid Empire and were defeated by the Seleucid king Antiochus I Soter (r.
 281-261 BCE) at the Battle of the Elephants.
 They sued for peace and became valuable mercenaries in Antiochus I's army.

 Attalus I & Galatia

 Whatever form the communities and government took in Galatia at this point is unclear but it was not a centralized state nor were the Celts content with a sedentary life of agriculture.
 While one tribe continued fighting for Antiochus I, another became mercenaries for Mithridates I Ctistes of Pontus (r.
 281-266 BCE) against the Seleucids.
 At the same time, the third tribe, or possibly a combined force of two or all three, continued raiding other settlements and became a serious concern of the city of Pergamon.
-Pergamon had been under the control of Lysimachus, one of the Diadochi (“successors”) of Alexander the Great who held Anatolia and Thrace after Alexander's death.
+Pergamon had been under the control of Lysimachus, one contender in the Wars of the Diadochi ("successors"), who held Anatolia and Thrace after Alexander the Great's death.
 He was killed in battle in 281 BCE by Seleucus I Nicator (r.
 305-281 BCE), another of the Diadochi and founder of the Seleucid Empire, who then claimed Anatolia.

 Lysimachus had earlier entrusted Pergamon, the site of his large treasury, to one of his commanders, Philetaerus (r.
 282-263 BCE) who protected Lysimachus' assets.
 Shortly after Lysimachus' death, Seleucus I was assassinated and his successor, Antiochus I Soter, knew nothing about the treasure (which, according to the ancient historian Strabo, amounted to over 9,000 talents of silver).
 Instead of offering the money to his new overlord, Philetaerus spent it discreetly in improving not only his city but those of his neighbors, quietly expanding his territory as he bought the loyalty of surrounding communities through lavish gifts.